21. 03. 2025 Fabrizio Dovesi Atlassian, Service Management

 • Measured on actual usage and utility

-Today, we will be examining Whiteboards by Confluence, a tool that has the potential to assist in the effective implementation of these points listed above.
+Today, we’ll look at Whiteboards by Confluence, a tool that has the potential to assist in the effective implementation of the points listed above.

-In more detail, we will provide a concise introduction to the tool and its main functionalities, while sharing our first experiences after more than a year of using Whiteboards in Confluence with different teams and people.
-This is also because we are noticing that interest in this tool is strong among users (whether colleagues or customers).
+In more detail, I’ll provide a concise introduction to the tool and its main functionalities, while sharing our first experiences after more than a year of using Whiteboards in Confluence with different teams and people.
+This is also because we’ve noticed that interest in this tool is strong among users (whether colleagues or customers).

-We will now proceed to present the functionalities the benefits we have identified in facilitating collaboration between multiple individuals and teams.
+Now let’s present the functionalities and their benefits we’ve identified in facilitating collaboration between multiple individuals and teams.

-It is recommended that those unfamiliar with the use of such similar tools consult the Whiteboard functionality guidelines, which are available online at this link.
-On the other hand, for those who have prior experience of similar tools the approach to this new one will be extremely intuitive, with no specific training required.
+I recommend if you’re unfamiliar with the use of such similar tools that you consult the Whiteboard functionality guidelines, which are available online at this link.
+For those instead who have prior experience with similar tools, the approach to this new one will be extremely intuitive, with no specific training required.
 In this instance, if you have access to a Confluence cloud site, you can proceed to create your first whiteboard and explore the available functionalities (please refer to this guide for instructions on creating your first whiteboard).

 • Embed and edit Jira issues, Confluence pages, and more without leaving your whiteboard

-• intuitive templates available for use as a starting point for your own work
+• Use intuitive templates available as a starting point for your own work

 The results that can be obtained from mixing these ingredients are truly remarkable and unexpected, as we will explain in more detail below.

-You can easily and quickly create flowcharts, concept maps, to-do list, boards, plans/roadmaps and much more at a high-level perspective that does not require great complexity, detail and automation, but that is often more than enough for coordination and decision making.
+You can easily and quickly create flowcharts, concept maps, to-do lists, boards, plans/roadmaps and much more at a high-level perspective that doesn’t require any great complexity, detail or automation, but that is often more than enough for coordination and decision making.

-At this point, we must ask ourselves: in how many cases is it really necessary to take full advantage of such a tool to enable a group of colleagues, people, teams, etc. to quickly understand each other and make correct and sensible decisions?
+At this point, we have to ask ourselves: how often is it really necessary to take full advantage of such a tool to enable a group of colleagues, people, teams, etc. to quickly understand each other and make correct and sensible decisions?

 Addressing this question may not be straightforward, but a careful examination of our daily lives reveals that an approach characterized by excessive structure, detail, and vertical integration can impede the flow of ideas and scenarios among collaborating individuals.
-It is possible that more streamlined methods could enhance our daily lives in this regard.
+More streamlined methods could potentially enhance our daily lives in this regard.

-It is important to note that certain tools must be maintained, as replacing and managing everything with whiteboards is not a viable option.
+It’s important to note that certain tools must be maintained, since replacing and managing everything with whiteboards is not a viable option.
 This tool is particularly useful in exploratory phases that require collaboration, such as analysis and design stages.

 A practical example is the roadmap, which clearly exists for planning, scheduling, and roadmapping in an extremely in-depth and detailed way.
-While these tools are effective, they are often too difficult for certain users.
-These tools are often complex and require a significant learning curve to master effectively, especially for non-experts.
+While these tools are effective, they often are too difficult for certain users.
+They are often complex and require a significant learning curve to master effectively, especially for non-experts.

-After several months of using whiteboards with many different clients and e teams from various industries, we have noticed a number of pleasant surprises from using this new Atlassian tool.
-First and foremost, providing this tool that is intuitive, minimal and gives total freedom to the user actually helps a lot in the initial involvement of people and to really get their contribute, even active on the board, in the design of possible solutions, ideas or scenarios.
+After several months of using whiteboards with many different clients and teams from various industries, we’ve noticed a number of pleasant surprises from using this new Atlassian tool.
+First and foremost, providing this tool that is intuitive, minimal and gives total freedom to the user actually helps a lot in the initial involvement of people, and to really get their (even active) contribution on the board in the design of possible solutions, ideas or scenarios.

-Less is More, an excessive number of features in a tool can potentially dissuade people!
-An excess of features and possibilities in a tool can be a disincentive for those who must use it.
+Less is more: an excessive number of features in a tool can potentially dissuade people!
+An excess of features and possibilities in a tool can be a disincentive for those who have to use it.
 This phenomenon is particularly pronounced for individuals occupying roles that demand using many tools.
 In such cases, dedicated training for all the tools provided is often not feasible, leading to a lack of knowledge regarding their use and functionalities.

 This often results in a reluctance to fully utilize the tools, as users may feel overwhelmed or uncertain about how to effectively employ them.
 In contrast, a tool like Whiteboards enables collaboration from the start in a simple and intuitive way, effectively mitigating any discomfort associated with tool or process unfamiliarity.

-Lesson learned 2: Infinite is an unexpected friend
+Lesson learned #2: Infinity is an unexpected friend

-Infinite working area means to get people’s ideas free!
+An infinite working area means to letting people’s ideas run free!
 Those who believe that infinity is merely entropy should reconsider.
-We have observed the advantages of having infinite work areas, as individuals do not object to “contaminating” the communal workspace with their contributions.
-They can clearly organize their contents, keeping them distinct from other elements.
-This capability is not feasible with traditional tools, which significantly restricts collaboration in terms of gathering input and feedback from individuals.
+We’ve observed the advantages of having infinite work areas, as individuals do not object to “contaminating” the communal workspace with their contributions.
+They can organize their contents clearly, keeping them distinct from other elements.
+This capability is not feasible with traditional tools, which significantly restrict collaboration in terms of gathering input and feedback from individuals.

-Allowing freedom in the way content is represented is an effective strategy for limiting blockages in people!
-Avoid imposing rules and processes on people regarding how to use a tool, how a workflow or plan should be represented, etc. This will allow for more input from them.
+Promoting freedom in the way content is represented is an effective strategy for limiting the blocks that people get!
+Avoid imposing rules and processes on people regarding how to use a tool, how a workflow or plan should be represented, etc. This will allow for more of their input.

 Allowing ideas to be represented in different forms and manners will also encourage more freedom of thought.
 Studies have shown that providing team members with the freedom to decide how to represent things using a set of simple and intuitive elements is much better than trying to instruct them on an existing way of doing things.